Verde Reservoirs Sediment Mitigation Project Feasibility Report and Environmental Impact Statement

 How can I ask questions, provide comments, or stay in touch?

 Participation for the VRSMP Feasibility Report and EIS is strongly encouraged.
-Public scoping for the EIS will be initiated in the Spring 2025, and Reclamation will be hosting In-person and Virtual Public Meetings providing information on the proposed alternatives.
+Public scoping for the EIS will be initiated in the spring of 2025, and Reclamation will host In-person and virtual public meetings providing information on the proposed alternatives.
 These meetings will provide more information on alternative development, public commenting, and information on how to stay informed on the VRSMP Feasibility Report and EIS.

 For more information on the VRSMP Feasibility Report and EIS, please visit Reclamation’s project website, or email VRSMP@usbr.gov.
 If you would like to be added to the email list to receive notifications and updates on the VRSMP, please email VRSMP@usbr.gov with subject line "Add me to Email List".